 |Brick location:||PAVER:17 map|

-From 1970 to 1978 while raising a son Jeffrey and a daughter Wendy she was an Iowa farm wife and a director of volunteer probation services for the 2nd judicial district State of Iowa.
-She was an active volunteer in many arenas including serving as secretary to the Iowa State University Alunmi Association while serving on that board of directors and writing the history of Hamilton County, IA while serving on the board of directors of the Hamilton County League of Women Voters.
+From 1970 to 1978, while raising a son Jeffrey and a daughter Wendy, she was an Iowa farm wife and a director of volunteer probation services for Iowa's 2nd Judicial District.
+She was an active volunteer in many arenas, including serving as secretary to the Iowa State University Alumni Association while serving on that board of directors and writing the history of Hamilton County, Iowa, while serving on the board of directors of the Hamilton County League of Women Voters.

-In 1978 Dr. Frevert returned to Iowa State University and began a Ph.D. degree program in psychology.
-She worked both as a research assistant and instructor during her program completing the Ph.D. in 1982.
-Her Ph.D. dissertation focused on women - the mental well-being of middle aged women.
+In 1978, Dr. Frevert returned to Iowa State University and began a Ph.D. degree program in psychology.
+She worked both as a research assistant and instructor during her program, completing the Ph.D. in 1982.
+Her Ph.D. dissertation focused on the mental well-being of middle-aged women.
 This work was cited by the American Psychological Association Women in Psychology Division for its important contribution to the understanding of women's issues.
-Dr. Frevert was chief psychologist Northwest Iowa Mental Health Center Spencer, IA and an adjunct professor Buena Vista College Storm Lake, IA from 1982 to 1984 in private practice as well as consultant at Cherokee Mental Health Institute and part-time instructor at Iowa State University from 1984 to 1986.
+Dr. Frevert was chief psychologist at the Northwest Iowa Mental Health Center in Spencer, Iowa, and an adjunct professor at Buena Vista College in Storm Lake, Iowa, from 1982 to 1984, and in private practice as well as a consultant at Cherokee Mental Health Institute and a part-time instructor at Iowa State University from 1984 to 1986.

-Since 1986 she as been Director of Mental Health Services and Director of the Chemical Dependency Outpatient Treatment Center at Queen of Peace Hospital New Prague, MN with a part-time independent practice in Minneapolis and St. Paul, MN.
+Since 1986 she has been director of Mental Health Services and director of the Chemical Dependency Outpatient Treatment Center at Queen of Peace Hospital in New Prague, Minnesota, with a part-time independent practice in Minneapolis and St. Paul.

 Dr. Frevert continues to strive to grow to learn even after 30 years of contributions and accomplishments.
 She has been and continues to be a role model for students her patients and her family and friends as the competent caring committed woman.